Cameron Doyle

+Professional career

 Doyle, who came to the club from Preston, was picked up after being a part of Preston's premiership VFA side of 1984 where he was a starting back pocket.
 Doyle would go on to play four games for Collingwood in the 1985 VFL season, which included a three-goal debut, against North Melbourne.
 Doyle's 1985 season consisted of an average of 14 disposals, 5 marks, and 1.25 goals.

 Doyle's career-high would come in his third game a clash against Melbourne in Round 14 at the MCG.
 Doyle would boast a total of 19 disposals which included 16 kicks, 7 marks, and 1 goal.
 In Cameron's fourth game against Essendon at Victoria Park, he dislocated his shoulder just minutes before halftime.
 He was on track to have his career-best game with a total of 14 disposals and 7 marks.
-As a result of this injury he didn't feature at all in 1986 season before coming back and playing two games in the 1987 season.
+As a result of this injury, he didn't feature at all in 1986 season before coming back and playing two games in the 1987 season.
 In October 1988, having not made a VFL appearance that year, Doyle was dropped from the Collingwood list.

 Doyle then became a member of Coburg's 1989 premiership team.

+Personal life

 Doyle now runs a memorabilia shop in Fitzroy called Memorabilia on Smith.
 He is married with three kids.